 The University of Bolton’s Chancellor is the Earl of St Andrews, George Philip Nicholas Windsor.

-He is the third Chancellor in the history of the University and his three-year term of office officially began on 1 January 2017.
+He is the third Chancellor in the history of the University and his term of office officially began on 1 January 2017.

 The Earl of St Andrews (George Philip Nicholas Windsor), eldest son of Their Royal Highnesses The Duke and Duchess of Kent, was born in 1962.
 He was educated at Eton College (Kings Scholar) and Downing College, Cambridge University, where he read history.